Agentic AI Governance

 How Sessions Work

-McpSessionkeyed by theX-Session-Idheader - Sessions are marked "active" based on a configurable TTL (default: 60 minutes since last activity)
+X-Session-Idheader. - Sessions are marked "active" based on a configurable TTL (default: 60 minutes since last activity).

-- Killed sessions are immediately blocked — future tool calls return
+- Killed sessions are immediately blocked — future tool calls for that session return

 Admin API